Mofongo

 Method

-- Soak the plantain pieces in a bowl of salted water for about 15 minutes.
-Drain well.
+- Soak the plantain pieces in a bowl of salted water for 15 to 30 minutes.
+Drain well and pat dry.

 - Heat the oil in a sauté pan or skillet over medium flame.
-Working in batches, sauté the plantain slices until they are cooked through but not yet browned, 10-12 minutes.
+Working in batches, sauté the plantain slices until they are cooked through but not yet browned, 10 to 12 minutes.

 - Add the plantains, garlic and a little bit of olive oil to a large mortar or bowl and mash with a pestle or potato masher until fairly smooth.
 Alternatively, pulse with a food processor.
 Stir in the pork cracklings and salt to taste.

-- Using moistened hands, form into 3-inch balls and serve warm.
+- Using moistened hands, form into 3-inch balls or mound on a plate and serve warm.

 - For a lower fat version, boil the plantains in salted water instead of sautéing them.

-- If you can't find chicharrones in a market near you, substitute with crispy fried, finely chopped bacon.
+- If you can't find chicharrones in a market near you, substitute some crispy fried, finely chopped bacon.